The Market Common: Savannah's Playground

 Savannah's Playground, located at the adjacent Grand Park Recreation Complex, is Myrtle Beach's first year-round playground accessible to disabled children.
 Groundbreaking on the $3 million four-acre project took place in August 2015 with a targeted first phase completion of January 2016.
 It is named for Savannah Thompson, who has Williams syndrome and supravalvular aortic stenosis but has become the ambassador for Grand Strand Miracle Leagues.
-The city will run the park.
 A nonprofit organization headed by the city mayor was not able to raise all of the stated $1.5 million in private funds required to complete the first phase and construction languished during the winter and early spring of 2016 until the City Council redirected $350,000 in real estate TIF funds towards the park to complete the first phase.
+The city runs and maintains the park.